Giuliano Alesi: 2017

 Alesi remained in GP3 for the 2017 season, once again driving with Trident.
-Having scored his first podium at the Red Bull Ring, the Frenchman took victory in the Sprint race at Silverstone.
-He followed this up by another win in Hungary, with a third win coming at the round in Spa-Francorchamps.
+Having scored his first podium at the Red Bull Ring, Alesi took victory in the Sprint race at Silverstone.
+He followed this up with another win in Hungary, with a third win coming at the round in Spa-Francorchamps.
 He ended up fifth in the standings, having taken more points from two of the final three events.